 The helicopter industry is already hugely desirable given it’s excitement and thrill.
 With opportunity abound, adventure-seeking women who are drawn to aviation need to know and understand that not only CAN they be pilots… they SHOULD be pilots.
-In this article, Helicopters Canada Pilot & Student Coordinator Mackenzie Morrow examines the current state of the aviation nation, how the industry is stepping in, working to increase those numbers and even out the playing field (or, air space, if you will).
+In this article, Helicopters Canada Pilot & Student Coordinator Mackenzie Wilson examines the current state of the aviation nation, how the industry is stepping in, working to increase those numbers and even out the playing field (or, air space, if you will).

 Truth in numbers… but we are going to change that.

 According to the Pilot Institute, women make up less than 7% of pilots in the world,* and in Canada 8% of all licenced pilots are women, or for every 12 pilots, 1 is female.** Only 4% of helicopter pilots are females, or for every 24 pilots there’s 1 female.
 The lack of female representation in aviation stems from years of ignorance and generalization, specifically from the era when aviation was first introduced to society, but the response and solution to change is simple: education and visibility.
 In the past 10 years, between Essential Helicopters and Helicopters Canada (now collectively known as Helicopters Canada), there have been 22 successful female commercial helicopter pilot graduates.
 And, within the next 12 months, Helicopters Canada expects to put through another 7 female commercial pilots, which will result in the biggest year for female grads in Heli Can history!

 Women tend to make great pilots by nature.

 Being detail oriented, great multitaskers, safety driven, adjusting quickly to new environments, and having good stress management, are all common personality traits that make for a successful pilot.
 These common traits of successful pilots make women appealing to employers since they are known to make fewer mistakes, use effective communication, become natural leaders in their team, and have so many more benefits to offer.